danmayer/danmayer.github.com/_posts/2013-12-01-configuring-osx-mavericks-dev-machine.md

 ## Possible Improvements

 * Should I install emacs starter kit or start over?
 I need to fix my emacs setup
-* Automated way to reset all the osx default apps to open file types?
+* Automated way to reset all the OS X default apps to open file types?
-*
+* Automate some of the app downloads and installs
+* Automate some of the common ruby version installs